singhprd/Shares-app-js/README.md

 This app uses the Yahoo Finance API and makes seperate calls to get stock information and to get historical information for each stock.
 Highcharts is used for the graphs.

-#install
+#Install

-###in both client and sever folders from the terminal:
+###In both client and sever folders from the terminal:
   1. npm install
   2. npm start

-navigate to localhost:3000.
+Now navigate to localhost:3000 in a web browser.